Caring for Teak Furniture – The Complete Guide

 • Cover or store

-• Use breathable protective cover
+• Use a breathable protective cover